YoC00lig/Evolution-Simulation/README.md

 <h2> End of simulation: </h2>
 <p> You can end the simulation at any time by clicking the "EXIT" button.</p>
-<p> In case all animals die, the simulation will end automatically.. </p>
+<p> In case all animals die, the simulation will end automatically. </p>
 <img src="/readme/end.gif">